Join the Alumni Mentor Program

-With an alumni base of nearly 10,000 members, the School of Journalism & Mass Communication is in a unique position to provide professional assistance to students.
-One of the ways the school helps students connect with alumni is through a mentoring program sponsored by the SJMC Alumni Society.
-For the last three decades, the SJMC alumni board has made hundreds of mentoring matches, connecting SJMC juniors and seniors with professionals willing to share their experiences.
+With an alumni base of nearly 10,000 members, the Hubbard School of Journalism & Mass Communication is in a unique position to provide professional assistance to students.
+One of the ways the school helps students connect with alumni is through a mentoring program sponsored by the HSJMC Alumni Society.
+For the last three decades, the HSJMC alumni board has made hundreds of mentoring matches, connecting HSJMC juniors and seniors with professionals willing to share their experiences.

 In order to access the Mentor Program application, students must attend a program information session.
 These 30 minute sessions provide an overview of the program and expectations for students interested in applying.

 All sessions will take place in Murphy Hall 100.

 - Applications for the 2017-18 academic year are closed.
 Fall 2018 info sessions will be posted in August, 2018.

 Mark your calendars!
 All students accepted into the mentor program MUST attend the mandatory Kick-Off event: November 2018 kick-off date will be posted in Fall 2018.

 How does the program work?

 The program is open to junior and senior SJMC majors.
 Students first attend a mandatory information meeting and fill out an online application.